dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/pg_replication.md

    You can configure and use the `get_postgres_pipeline()` function available in the `pg_replication_pipeline.py` file to achieve the same functionality.

    :::note IMPORTANT
-   The source pipeline is mainly for testing and development.
-In production, another process will likely be mutating the Postgres database.
+    When working with large datasets from a Postgres database, it's important to consider the relevance of the source pipeline.
+For testing purposes, using the source pipeline can be beneficial to try out the data flow.
+However, in production use cases, there will likely be another process that mutates the Postgres database.
+In such cases, the user generally only needs to define a destination pipeline.
    :::